Beware of Conversion Cannibalism

 The 90−9−1 principle and Zipf’s Law both effectively classify members in online support groups, with the Zipf distribution accounting for 98.6% of the variance.”

-Source: Internet Interventions 2Carron-Arthur, B., Cunningham, J., & Griffiths, K. (2014).
+Source: Internet Interventions 3Carron-Arthur, B., Cunningham, J., & Griffiths, K. (2014).
 Describing the distribution of engagement in an Internet support group by post frequency: A comparison of the 90−9−1 Principle and … Continue reading

 Learn more: The Engagement Pyramid (The 90−9−1 Principle)

-Bonus Resource: Deep Content
+PR Resource: Deep Content

 Deep Content

 Above is an example of an online content structure that’s five levels deep.
+In the example above, five layers of evergreen content are stacked:

 • Level 1: Articles